defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

       - *check if last func has return value at target pos*

   - Param
-    - Curernt Func Has Param At
+    - Current Func Has Param At
-      - *check if curernt func has param at target pos*
+      - *check if current func has param at target pos*

   - Temp Param
     - Func Has Temp Param
       - *check if target func has temp param of target name*
-    - Curernt Func Has Temp Param
+    - Current Func Has Temp Param
       - *check if current func has temp param of target name*

 - is Number